Healthy Forests for a Healthy Climate

 ✅ Trees Create Vibrant Communities

 Spending time around trees reduces stress, lowers blood pressure, improves mood, and helps us live longer.
 It’s no wonder people love camping in healthy forests!
 Meanwhile, in cities, urban forests bring these natural benefits to people who haven’t had them in years.
 New trees support the economy, too.
-One city who invested in green infrastructure found that for every dollar they put in, nearly two dollars were spent throughout the economy.
+One study on green infrastructure found that for every dollar invested, nearly two dollars were spent throughout the economy.
 And a $1 million investment in urban forests created about 24 full-time, living wage jobs for the surrounding community.

 Healthy Forests 101: How can we preserve American forests?